-Ty’r Bugail is our new cafe at 4 Market Square, Llandovery.
+Ty’r Bugail is our coffee house at 4 Market Square, Llandovery.

 It functions as a community cafe and serves as the hub for our Rural Chaplaincy service.